Rep. Ralph Norman Attacked Over His Ties to Demon Sperm Doctor

 Such beliefs are not the type of stuff that most politicians find comfortable to be associated with.
 And though Donald Trump himself retweeted the video and called Immanuel an “important voice,” Democrats are hoping that other Republicans may not feel such nonchalance.

-“Stop the disinformation,” the ad reads, after noting that the coronavirus death toll has crossed 150,000 people.
+“Stop the disinformation,” the ad reads, after noting that the coronavirus death toll has claimed 150,000 people.
 “Vote him out.”

 In a statement, Brown called Norman’s appearance at the press conference a “slap in the face” to healthcare workers in the state.